- 13 min ago Sahasrarjun (Rajarajeshwara) Temple: Architecture, Best Time To Visit, History And Significance

 Sarcoma awareness month (SAM) is celebrated every year in July.
-Sarcoma is a rare and deadly cancer type which is often ignored by people.
+Sarcoma is a rare and deadly cancer type that is often ignored by people.
 The yellow ribbon symbol for sarcoma awareness is to bring attention to this forgotten cancer.
+The theme for this year's Sarcoma Awareness Month is "You're not alone".

 The day is meant to raise awareness of sarcoma for its early diagnosis and treatment.
 As this cancer type is rare, its diagnosis gets challenging.
 SAM is also meant to make people aware of the challenges faced by individuals suffering from this cancer and the need for better treatment methods.
 Let's know more about sarcoma, its causes, symptoms and treatments.